software robots running 490 automated tasks

 In the early stages of Palkeet's software-robotics career, Norian played a major role.
 Two of Norian's experts worked at Palkeet's office in Joensuu for six months.
-For the next year, Norian's experts continued to be closely involved in supporting the growth of Palkeet's RPA capabilities.
-As the expertise has been built up within the Palkeet team, the role of Norian's experts has focused on supporting urgent implementations.
+Over the next year, Norian's experts continued to be closely involved in supporting the growth of Palkeet's RPA capabilities.
+As the expertise has been built up within the Palkeet team, the role of Norian's experts has been focused on supporting urgent implementations.
 Programming fills the days of most of the Palkeet digitalization team.
 Since 2018, Palkeet has also been offering RPA services to its service-center customers, tailored to their needs.
 This created the need for project management and maintenance of large-scale robotic tasks.
-Now, part of Palkeet's digitalization team is focused on project management, project definition and maintenance of the robot farm.
-At the end of 2019, the team was reorganized into two scrum teams specializing in maintenance, testing and programming.
+Now, part of Palkeet's digitalization team is focused on project management, project definition, and maintenance of the robot farm.
+At the end of 2019, the team was reorganized into two scrum teams specializing in maintenance, testing, and programming.

 "The Palkeet team has good in-house expertise, which is growing over time.
 I have helped them with technical support and with the development of RPA production," says Pessa.
 The State Treasury projects started in late spring 2018 with a couple of pilots.
-Following the successful projects, production has been scaled up so that the State Treasury currently has 20 automated tasks in place.
+Following successful projects, production has been scaled up so that the State Treasury currently has 20 automated tasks in place.
 The robots run on the Palkeet service platform.